Women to drive movement: Background

 According to scholar David Commins, "In 1957, Riyadh pronounced a ban on women driving."
 As of 2012, women's rights in Saudi Arabia were highly constrained in comparison to international standards.
 This included their right to drive cars and other motor vehicles.
 In 2002, The Economist magazine estimated that the salaries of the approximately 500,000 chauffeurs driving women in Saudi Arabia accounted for 1% of the national income.

 History

 1990 driving protest

 On 6 November 1990, 47 Saudi women in Riyadh drove their cars in protest against the driving ban.
 They were imprisoned for one day, had their passports confiscated, and some of them lost their jobs as a result of their activism.
+Religious officials called for their beheading, but they were ultimately released.
+The women were doxxed; their personal information, including addresses and phone numbers were made public, and death threats were made to their families.

 2007–2008 petition and YouTube video

 In September 2007, the Association for the Protection and Defense of Women's Rights in Saudi Arabia, co-founded by Wajeha al-Huwaider and Fawzia al-Uyyouni, submitted a 1,100-signature petition to King Abdullah asking for women to be allowed to drive.

 On International Women's Day 2008, al-Huwaider filmed herself driving, for which she received international media attention after the video was posted on YouTube.
 Al-Huwaider's drive began within a residential compound, where women are permitted to drive since roadways inside the compound are not considered to be public roads, but she left the compound and drove along a main highway.
 Al-Huwaider expressed the hope that the ban on women driving would be lifted by International Women's Day in 2009.

 In June–July 2007, a Gallup poll found that the majority of Saudi men and women thought that women should be allowed to drive.